Medea: Contemporary Artists Revisit Ancient Greek Tragedy

 Seventeen international contemporary artists offer their personal interpretations of the powerful Ancient Greek myth of Medea, showcasing the themes...

-Here comes the second episode of my new cycle about art from the 'banned' countries.
-Today it's time for Iran and its contemporary artist: Siah (Siavash) Armajani.
-His works are known across the United States, Europe and Iran, as he specializes in architecture and installation.
-He often draws inspiration from the traditions of Iran as well as European art history.
+It’s high time to learn more about Iran and its contemporary artists.
+Meet Siah Armajani (1939–2020).
+His works are known across the United States, Europe, and Iran, as he specialized in architecture and installation art.
+He often drew inspiration from the traditions of Iran as well as European art history.

 As Armajani emigrated to the US when he was 21 to attend college, his art turned more towards installation art and architecture.
 His first big commission was the Olympic Torch for the Olympic Games in Atlanta in 1996.

-In 1996 Armajani completed his commission for a lighthouse and a bridge for the Staten Island in North Shore Esplanade at St. George’s Ferry Terminal.
-The lighthouse and bridge are meant to redirect the viewer’s attention to the larger context of the neighborhood as they embrace the river, the plaza and the neighborhood and try to into a way of life by providing ornament and a “background mood" as the artist said.
+In 1996, Armajani completed his commission for a lighthouse and a bridge for Staten Island in North Shore Esplanade at St. George’s Ferry Terminal.
+The lighthouse and bridge are meant to redirect the viewer’s attention to the larger context of the neighborhood as they embrace the river, the plaza, and the neighborhood and try to tune into a way of life by providing ornament and a “background mood,” as the artist said.

 Armajani’s projects often addressed social and political issues.
 The biggest controversy aroused around this work, Fallujah, which was a commentary on the American intervention in Iraq, in particular the Second Battle of Fallujah in 2004 during the Iraq War, and subsequently was censored in the US.
 The rocking horse, light bulb, and cut-out flames are directly inspired by the iconography of Pablo Picasso’s Guernica, which therefore make it a universal piece that refers to atrocities of war in general, as the remains of defunct furniture and the house’s collapsing structure suggest the violence that has passed through, without explicitly showing it.